Omashozie/Omashozie/README.md

 # WELCOME TO GIT HUB!
-# Hi, I'm Onwumah Omatshola! 👋
+# Hi, I'm Shola! 👋
-## Its so Nice to meet you
+## It's so Nice to meet you
 ## 🚀 About Me
-### I'm a Front End Developer curently training with I4G and ZURI team.
+### A Front-End Web Developer looking forward to working on projects.
 ### I would love to explore my web development skills and passion with you.